Waragi: History

 Waragi derives its name from "war gin", as the British expatriates in the 1950s and 1960s referred to the distilled spirit known in Luganda language as enguli.
-The pronunciation with the hard [ɡ] sound is more common; those who are aware of the English origins of the word often favor a "j" sound for [ˈwaɾadʒi].
+The pronunciation with the hard [ɡ] sound is more common; those who are aware of the English origins of the word often favour a "j" sound for [ˈwaɾadʒi].
 Its appearance first came about when the British were first starting to establish control over East Africa.
 They used brigades of Sudanese colonial soldiers to help with the feat, and they concocted the alcohol to help keep up good spirits amongst the troops.
-It then spread throughout Uganda as a well-known drink.
+It then spread throughout Uganda.
 Another theory is that the name is a corruption of "Arak" the North African spirit with which the Nubian soldiers would have been familiar.

-The colonial authorities of Uganda banned the drink and the laws still exist today.
-Africans at the time would not drink it publicly because drinks that were less harmful to them were also off limits then.
+The colonial authorities of Uganda banned the drink and the laws still exist.
+Locals at the time would not drink it publicly because drinks that were less harmful to them were also off limits then.

-In 1965, "The Enguli Act" decreed that distillation would only be possible under licence, and that distillers should sell their product to the government run Uganda Distilleries Ltd – which produced a branded bottled product, marketed under the name Uganda Waragi (distilled from millet and today wholly produced by East African Breweries Limited).
+In 1965, "The Enguli Act" decreed that distillation would only be possible under licence and that distillers should sell their product to the government run Uganda Distilleries Ltd, which produced a branded bottled product, marketed under the name Uganda Waragi (distilled from millet and today wholly produced by East African Breweries Limited).
 "The Enguli Act" was never successfully enforced, as unlicensed production of waragi persisted.

-People in Uganda now drink the harsh gin and authorities overall ignore the law and do not enforce it regularly.
+People in Uganda now drink the harsh gin and authorities largely ignore the law.
 It is sold in shops and bars across Uganda and a distilled version is sold overseas.
 The product that is sold overseas is double and sometimes triple distilled from the alcohol that village distillers make for the factories in Uganda.
-When it is distilled, flavors are added and many impurities and dangerous parts of the alcohol are filtered out.
+When it is distilled, flavours are added and many impurities and dangerous parts of the alcohol are filtered out.

-Incidents
+Health concerns

 In April 2010, 80 people died from multiple organ dysfunction syndrome after drinking waragi adulterated with a high amount of methanol over a three-week period in Kabale District.
 Many of the deaths were blamed on the reluctance of people to openly admit their relatives had been drinking it, allowing the abuse of the substance to continue.
 When revelations came about houses were searched, with around 120 jerrycans uncovered.
 The death toll of 80 was arrived at after 15 people died in the period between April 23 and the weekend before.
 Deaths in Kamwenge went from five to nine after four people died on 21 April.
 Two people were hospitalised at Kamwenge's Ntara Health Centre IV and five were hospitalised at Mbarara Regional Referral Hospital.
 BBC correspondent Joshua Mmali described it as "the largest number killed at one time for several years."

+In June 2017 a cluster investigation in Wakiso District attributed 12 deaths to locally distilled waragi adulterated with methanol levels 24 times the legal limit.

 Process

+Waragi is typically made from fermented plant materials such as banana, cassava, millet and sugar cane.